Yoga (Self-Hypnosis) to Quit Smoking

 Rotation of consciousness: In Yoga Nidra, the practitioner is instructed to remain aware, to listen to the instructions, and to move the mind very rapidly according to the instructions without making any physical movements.
 The rotation of awareness in yoga Nidra follows a definite sequence: right side of the body, beginning with the right-hand thumb and ending with the little toe of the right foot; left side of the body, from the left-hand thumb to the little toe of the left foot; back of the body, from the heels to the back of the head; and lastly the front of the body, from the forehead and individual facial features to the legs.

 Opposite feelings and sensations: In this stage, the physical or emotional sensations are recalled, intensified, and experienced fully.
-Usually, this is practiced with pairs of opposite feelings or sensations like heat and cold, heaviness and lightness, pain and pleasure, love and hate, and so on.
+Usually, this is practised with pairs of opposite feelings or sensations like heat and cold, heaviness and lightness, pain and pleasure, love and hate, and so on.

 1 thought on “Yoga (Self-Hypnosis) to Quit Smoking”